Telecomechols/max-ai-readiness-tool/README.md

 # max-ai-readiness-tool
-Work out for the AI Readiness TOol
+Working it out for the AI Readiness Tool